HosseinBeheshti/secure-remote-desktop-gateway/README.md

 ### 8. Set Up VPN and Remmina

-Run the combined VPN and Remmina setup script from the root of the cloned repository:
+Run the VPN setup script from the root of the cloned repository:

 ```sh
 sudo ./setup_vpn.sh
 ```

-This configures L2TP/IPsec VPN, policy routing, firewall rules, and Remmina without creating profiles.
+This configures L2TP/IPsec VPN, policy routing, firewall rules, and Remmina.

 ### 9. Troubleshoot (If Needed)

-If you have issues connecting with Remmina, run the simplified troubleshooting script:
+If you have issues connecting with Remmina, run the troubleshooting script:

 ```sh
 ./troubleshooting.sh